evermake/tg-bot-typescript/README.md

 - `lint` and `lint:fix` — lint and autofix the codebase (including non-code files)
 - `test` — run tests with Vitest
 - `taze` — update dependencies interactively
-- `release` — bump version of all modules, then commit, tag and push
+- `release` — bump version of all packages, then commit, tag and push

 ## Recommended IDE Setup